 Do not rush your selection process.
 Whether you're looking to expand your already vast franchise network and interested in launching your first new location, you should never sacrifice quality for speed.
 Just as you need to get to know your franchisee, they also need to time do their due diligence and decide if your business model is right for them, too.
 Use all of your resources to build a strong franchise, including time.

-Expanding your franchise network can be a daunting challenge regardless of how often you've done it in the past.
+Expanding your franchise operations can be a daunting challenge regardless of how often you've done it in the past.
 Once you've captured strong franchise leads, you'll be able to improve your likelihood of success by selecting the highest quality franchisee available.

 Image via Flickr by nodstrum